 Travel can be a little intimidating and stressful, as we all have a fear of the unknown.
 This is even truer for those who choose to travel solo.

-To assist in you in feeling more at ease when travelling solo, I have assembled a list of safety tips which will make the thought of travelling solo a little less intimidating.
+In order to calm you and to help you feel more at ease when travelling solo, I have assembled a list of tips to assist in preparing for take-off which hopefully will make the thought of travelling solo a little less intimidating.

 - Research, research and more research.
 Research is the key to safety as a successful solo traveller

-- Arrange travel/health insurance before leaving to your destination
+- Arrange travel/health insurance before departing to your destination

 - Scan passport, credit cards, health card, travel insurance documents, flight tickets.
 Email all of these documents to yourself so that you have everything on your phone, as well as to a trusted friend or family member